thi-ng/umbrella/packages/meta-css/README.md

 ### Force inclusion of unreferenced classes

-Only the CSS classes (and their optionally associated media queries) referenced in a `.meta` stylesheet will appear in the export CSS bundle.
+Only the CSS classes (and their optionally associated media queries) referenced in a `.mcss` stylesheet will appear in the export CSS bundle.
 This ensures that the resulting CSS will only contain what's actually used (same effect as tree-shaking, only vastly more efficient).
 However, this also means any CSS classes (and optionally, their media query qualifiers) which are otherwise